I2Djs/I2Djs/README.md

 ### To Begin

 #### Create Layer
-Below specified methods are to create the respective Canvas/SVG layers.
+Below specified methods are to create the respective Canvas/SVG/WebGl layers.
 It accepts container ID as an input, gives renderer instance as an output.
-Multiple SVG/Canvas can be defined.
-Each layer represents corresponding Dom element - SVG for SVGlayer, Canvas for Canvas layer.
+Multiple SVG/Canvas/WebGl layers can be defined.
+Each layer represents corresponding Dom element - SVG for SVGlayer, Canvas for Canvas/Webgl layer.

 | Canvas  | SVG |  WebGl |
 | ------------- | ------------- | ------------- |